-To replace a hot-swap fan assembly:
+To replace the fan assembly:

-1. Remove the cover.
-See "Removing the cover and bezel" on page 48.

-- Attention: To ensure proper system cooling, do not remove the top cover for more than 30 minutes during this procedure. - 2.
-The LED on the failing fan assembly will be lit.
-Remove the failing fan assembly from the server by lifting the orange handle on the top of the fan assembly and and pulling the fan assembly away from the server. - Slide the replacement fan assembly into the server until it clicks into place. - Verify that the FAN LED on the diagnostics panel on the system board is not lit.
-If the FAN LED is lit, reseat the fan. - 5.
-Replace the cover.
-See "Installing the server cover and bezel".
+- 1. Turn off the server and peripherals. - 2.
+Remove the cover.
+See "Removing the cover, door, and bezel" on page 48 for details. - 3.
+Determine which fan assembly to replace by checking the LED on each fan; a lit LED indicates the fan to replace. - 4.
+Remove the fan assembly from the server by pressing the blue release latch for the fan and pulling the fan away from the server. - 5.
+Slide the replacement fan assembly into the server until it clicks into place. - 6.
+Verify that the FAN LED on the diagnostic panel is not lit.
+If the FAN LED is lit, reseat the fan. - 7.
+Replace the cover. - 8.
+Turn on the server and peripherals.

-Installing the server cover and bezel
+Installing the cover